Yuhala/tees-for-dummies/sgx/README.md

 sudo apt-get install build-essential ocaml automake autoconf libtool wget python3 libssl-dev dkms sudo update-alternatives --install /usr/bin/python python /usr/bin/python3 1
 ```
+### SGX driver installation
-1. **SGX driver installation**: Mainline kernel release 5.11 or higher includes an SGX in-kernel driver: `/dev/{sgx_enclave, sgx_provision}`.
+Mainline kernel release 5.11 or higher includes an SGX in-kernel driver: `/dev/{sgx_enclave, sgx_provision}`.
 You can verify the presence of this with `ls -la /dev/sgx*`.
 If your kernel does not include the in-kernel driver, download and install the driver for your Ubuntu release.
 For example, for Ubuntu 24.04:
 ```bash
 wget https://download.01.org/intel-sgx/sgx-linux/2.26/distro/ubuntu24.04-server/sgx_linux_x64_driver_1.41.bin #
 chmod 777 sgx_linux_x64_driver_${version}.bin # make the installer executable
 sudo ./sgx_linux_x64_driver_${version}.bin # run the installer
 ```

+### SGX PSW installation
-1. **SGX PSW installation**: The PSW is a runtime software stack to support the execution of SGX applications.
+The PSW is a runtime software stack to support the execution of SGX applications.
 For example, it handles SGX enclave creation, SGX context switches, attestation services, etc.
 - Setup apt source list to point to prebuilt PSW packages on Intel's servers.
 ```bash
 # For Ubuntu 24.04; see SGX installation guide for other OS versionss